 Every week is made unique with the addition of theme-specific activities.
 Scroll down for full information on weekly themes and activities.

-This small group of younger campers will explore the same weekly theme as other campers but through activities tailored to their age and run by dedicated Beaver Camp counsellors who have experience with younger children.
+Ten spots every week are reserved for our youngest campers, who will explore the same weekly theme as other campers but through activities tailored to their age and run by camp leaders who have experience with younger children.

 Our core nature camp program features fun, hands-on programming adapted to different ages and abilities within camp.
-Campers are split into smaller groups with two dedicated counsellors for the week, but will take part in whole-camp activities as well.
+Campers are split into smaller groups with dedicated leaders but they will also take part in camp-wide activities as a large group.

-Twelve-year-olds have the option to sign up for regular Nature Camp or for Junior Naturalist Camp which is exclusively for 12- to 14-year-olds.
-Led by a Humber Arboretum Nature Educator with support from camp counsellors.
-Junior Naturalist Camp takes a more in-depth look at each week's theme and is ideal for youth who are already passionate nature lovers.
+For just a few weeks out of the summer we will also offer Junior Naturalist Camp, which is exclusively for 12- to 14-year-olds.
+Led by a Humber Arboretum Nature Educator with support from camp leaders, Junior Naturalist Camp takes a more in-depth look at each week's theme and is ideal for youth who are already passionate about exploring nature and spending time outside.
 Visit the Junior Naturalist Camp page for details.

 Summer Nature Day Camp takes place on weekdays only, Monday to Friday from 9:00 am until 4:00 pm.